DAJ0612/OCL_Source_Code/README.md

 Demo code and datasets for the paper: Order Is All You Need for Categorical Data Clustering

 # Datasets
-Four demo datasets are in the Data folder i.e., VT, BC, AC, ZO.
+Four demo datasets are in the `Data' folder i.e., VT, BC, AC, ZO.

 # Code information